Security Architecture Fit Evaluation

 Solution architects move fast, security teams focus on critical projects, and GRC teams face review backlogs.
 SAFE was built to close the gaps before delivery risk grows.

-Fragmented review model showing solution architecture, security architecture, and GRC risk inputs converging into SAFE decision outcomes
+Fragmented review model showing solution architecture, security architecture, and GRC risk inputs converging into SAFE recommended postures

 SAFE answer

-SAFE converts architecture, security, and risk complexity into a defensible decision path.
+SAFE converts architecture, security, and risk complexity into a defensible recommendation path for client executive review.

-SAFE decision model turning solution context, security risks, and GRC evidence into proceed, proceed with conditions, or pause outcomes
+SAFE advisory model turning solution context, security risks, and GRC evidence into proceed, proceed with conditions, or pause recommendations

 Not another assessment